DarkJaslo/Horaris-FIB/README.md

 ### Good stuff:
 -Parses the document at FIB's API, simplifying input.

--Allows choosing what subjects appear always and what subjects can appear with them.
+-Allows choosing which subjects appear always and what subjects can appear with them.

 -Sorts the results, such that good schedules will be printed first.
 My own criteria are used here, but it's way better than not having them ordered.